 - Where anaphylaxis or severe allergic reaction is suspected:

-- Where there is severe hypotension, give adrenaline 0.5-1 mg intramuscularly (IM) and repeat every 10 minutes until improvement occurs.
+- Adrenaline (epinephrine) 0.5-1 mg intramuscularly (IM) and repeat every 10 minutes until improvement occurs.

-- Call the anaesthetist if there is difficulty maintaining the airway.
+- NB: call the anaesthetist if there is difficulty maintaining the airway.

 - Where TRALI is suspected: